Lighthouses of Southeastern Brazil

 * Itapema (Alfândega)

 About 1908.
 Inactive since 1976.
 Approx. 12 m (40 ft) square cylindrical tower with attached keeper's cottage.
-Martinho Sargo has a 2023 photo, Maria Carambola has posted a photo, Andreas Köhler has a photo, Claudio Milone has a photo, and Google has a satellite view.
+Martinho Sargo has the 2023 photo at right, Claudio Milone has a photo, Maria Carambola has posted a photo, Andreas Köhler has a photo, and Google has a satellite view.
 This lighthouse is located in the Forte do Itapema, a sixteenth century fort largely destroyed by fire in 1883.
 In 1905 the building was transferred to the customs office (Alfândega), and in 1908 that office was directed to build a lighthouse tower with searchlights.
 In 1976 (some sources say 1975) the tower was itself gutted by fire.
 It is in poor condition.
 There are proposals to restore both the fort and the lighthouse as tourist attractions.
 Andreas Köhler visited in early 2009 and found no restoration in progress.
 Site open, tower closed.
 Located on an island on the east side of the Santos Estuary, across from the waterfront of Santos and close to a ferry terminal.
 Site status and management unknown.
 ARLHS BRA-140.

 * Itapema Norte

 1976(?).
 Active; focal plane 11 m (36 ft); red flash every 3 s.
 8 m (26 ft) square skeletal tower, painted white.
 Trabas has Capt.
-Peter's photo, Martinho Sargo has a 2023 photo, the tower is seen in Maria Carambola's photo of the Forte do Itapema, and Google's satellite view.
+Peter's photo, Martinho Sargo has the 2023 photo at right, the tower is seen in Maria Carambola's photo of the Forte do Itapema, and Google's satellite view.
 NGA lists the tower height as 14 m (46 ft), but this is clearly an error.
 Located in front of the Forte do Itapema (previous entry).
 Site open, tower closed.
 BR-3360; Admiralty G0502.4; NGA 18676.

 * Ponta da Praia (Range Rear)